-Tasmania is the supplier of world renown oysters and mussels of consistent high quality and freshness and is a growing and sustainable industry.
+Tasmania is the supplier of world renown oysters and mussels of consistent high quality and freshness.
+The Tasmanian industry is sustainable and growing. #LoveTassieOysters #FreshTassieOysters

 As the peak body representing oyster and mussel growers and hatcheries in the state, Oysters Tasmania will support the industry to grow and develop while they supply their customers with safe and delicious produce.

 The new publication for the Tasmanian Oyster and Mussel industry

 The on-water activities of shellfish farmers are conducted in accordance with the provisions of two principal acts; the Living Marine Resources Management Act 1995 and the Marine Farm Planning Act 1995.
 The two principal acts are supported by subordinate legislation.
 Links to the principal acts and subordinate legislation are provided below:

 Food safety issues are addressed in separate legislation, The principal act is the Primary Produce Safety Act 2011.
 The principal objective of the act is to ensure that all primary produce that enters the market is fit for human consumption.
 In order to achieve this object the act: